orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/hyperspectral.rst

 As the number of endmembers of the input image is unknown, the first step of the hyperspectral unmixing is to estimate this number.
+Here a HFC virtual dimensionality algorithm is used.

 ::